- Hilton Head

 - Satellite / Cable

-About this PropertyIncredible BEACHFRONT vistas from this referbished 4 bedroom, 4 bath South Beach townhouse!
-Located on the first floor is the refreshed kitchen with granite counter tops and stainless steel appliances.
+About this PropertyIncredible BEACHFRONT vistas from this modernized 4 bedroom, 4 bath South Beach townhouse!
+Located on the first floor is the referbished kitchen with granite counter tops and stainless steel appliances.
 The dining area is adjacent to both the living area and kitchen has a sizable table with seating for up to 8 people.
-Next to the dining area is a calming glassed in Carolina Room with a generous couch and peaceful chair.
-This is a ideal spot to take in the handsome vistas that abound from this villa!
+Next to the dining area is a comfortable glassed in Carolina Room with a huge couch and inviting chair.
+This is a ideal spot to take in the superb vistas that abound from this villa!
 The living area has plenty of seating for everybody in the family!
 Access your private outdoor space from the living room.
-The outdoor space offers fabulous vistas of the Calibogue Sound as well as a gas grille for preparing the ideal steak!
+The outdoor space offers amazing vistas of the Calibogue Sound as well as a gas grille for preparing the ideal steak!
 Also on this level is a bedroom with 2 twin beds and a full bathroom.

 • Beachfront Complex